Advanced Placement (AP) / Capstone Program

 - English: English Language and Composition/Seminar, English Literature and Composition

-- History and Social Sciences: Human Geography, Psychology, United States History, World History, Government*
+- History and Social Sciences: Human Geography, Psychology, United States History, World History, U.S. Government, Macroeconomics

-- Mathematics and Computer Science: Calculus AB, Calculus BC, Computer Science Principles, Statistics*
+- Mathematics and Computer Science: Calculus AB, Calculus BC, Computer Science Principles, Computer Science A, Statistics

 - Sciences: Biology, Chemistry, Environmental Science, Physics C: Mechanics